-- The candidates are issued admit cards to appear for the examination on scheduled date.
+- The candidates are issued admit cards to appear for the examination on the scheduled date.

 - Candidates who secure the minimum cut off marks in the written examination qualify for the subsequent selection stages.
 The UPSC notifies the results of the written examination through the website.

 - The final shortlist of candidates who qualify in the exam is published through the official website of the Commission.